utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 - Fetch data from the API.
 - Display data from the API.

+And another example can be found [here](010-BuildAppsParts.md#Another-App-Example).

 ### Extending an App with an API
+In this [video](), you can see how to integrate with the API by creating a data resource.
+Data resources serve as connectors between data sources, such as APIs, and the application.

 ### Developing a No-Code Extension With SAP Build Apps

 ## SAP Build Work Zone